Giancarlo Stanton Player Props: Yankees vs. Athletics

 Giancarlo Stanton At The Plate

-- Stanton has four doubles, six home runs and seven walks while hitting .191.
+- Stanton has four doubles, six home runs and seven walks while batting .184.

-- Stanton has reached base via a hit in 18 games this season (of 30 played), and had multiple hits in three of those games.
+- In 58.1% of his games this year (18 of 31), Stanton has picked up at least one hit, and in three of those games (9.7%) he recorded multiple hits.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.